DuncanMacKirik/GoSSLChecker/README.md

 ## Current status
 4/5 (mostly done/beta version).
 Buildable and usable, but there is certainly more room for improvement.

+## Some history
+It's my first Go program, written with the following goals in mind:
+1) test the language, its runtime and external libraries in real-world scenario, including building cross-platform applications
+2) replace similar, but not-so-reliable Python and PHP solutions
+3) see how hard it is to quickly implement simple internationalization and (at least partial) POSIX compliance in Go
+4) practice using Git and Github some more
+IMHO all these goals have been accomplished, with maybe some minor improvements left to implement when there's enough time.

 ## Usage
 <pre>
 <b>SSLChecker</b> options url1 [url2 ...]